 3) Enter a name for this access control group so you will easily recognize it.

-4) Users can be assigned by name or by role.
+4) Users can be assigned by User, Role or Team.

 5) If you need to restrict the user's view by number, tracking source, call status, or tags, use the Access Rules fields to refine the rules for which calls the users assigned to this group will see.
 Leave these fields blank to leave grant visibility to all calls.